birkenkrahe/org/FAQ.md

 <sup><a id="fn.15" href="#fnr.15">15</a></sup> If you never make any changes you don't need to watch
 productivity, because you can just regurgitate old stuff.
 However, personally, I would get bored to death.

+<sup><a id="fn.16" href="#fnr.16">16</a></sup> "Rapport is a close and harmonious relationship in which the
+people or groups concerned are "in sync" with each other, understand each other's feelings or ideas, and communicate smoothly." ([Wikipedia](https://en.wikipedia.org/wiki/Rapport))

+<sup><a id="fn.17" href="#fnr.17">17</a></sup> Invariants in physics and mathematics is anything that does not
+change under transformation, from one reference frame to another.

+<sup><a id="fn.18" href="#fnr.18">18</a></sup> Some of the items that I mentioned and asked for certainly are
+not invariant: quantification, prioritized bullet points, less is more on the page etc. - all of these do depend on audiences and topic!
+Still, as university students, now and later, you're more likely to have to report on numbers in a systematic, minimal way, hence these suggestions are still useful.